Becoming an Adaptive Dive Buddy

 First of all, we thank for you taking the time to find out more about the Dive Pirates Foundation and about becoming a Volunteer Adaptive Dive Buddy.

 For current recipients, we train at least one buddy for each.
-Quite often the buddy is either a family member or close friend of the recipient.
-However, some recipients don’t have anyone in their network who is interested in diving, so then we pull from our community.
+Quite often, the buddy is either a family member or close friend of the recipient.
+However, some recipients don’t have anyone in their network who is interested in diving.
+In this case, we pull from our community.

-Another way to get involved with Dive Pirates is by joining us on a trip.
-Our Cayman Brac trips are usually around 80-85 people and here is a link for more information.
-We have a fair number of recipients who now pay to come on the trips and we can always use extra buddies/instructors.
+Another way to get involved with Dive Pirates is by joining us on a popular trip.
+In fact, our Cayman Brac trips are usually around 80-85 people.
+Consequently, we have a fair number of recipients who now pay to come on the trips and we can always use extra buddies/instructors.
+Here is a link for more information.

-Finally, to become an Adaptive Dive Buddy, the minimum level of training given is an open water diver, along with rescue skills, First Aid, CPR, Oxygen Administration, and Automated External Defibrillation.
+Finally, to become a Volunteer Buddy, or Adaptive Dive Buddy, the minimum level of training given is an open water diver.
+Additionally, rescue skills, First Aid, CPR, Oxygen Administration, and Automated External Defibrillation are required.

-If you are not a Rescue Diver or equivalent then find out how to get to that level by contacting the individual training agencies below or alternatively contact your nearest Dive Chapter.
+Finally, if you are not a Rescue Diver or equivalent then find out how to get to that level by contacting the third party training agencies below or alternatively contact your nearest Dive Chapter.